 Black Diamond Lake

 As one of the most Instagrammed natural sites around Perth, you’ve no doubt heard of Black Diamond Lake; famous for its sparkling blue water that just screams, ‘blow up your inflatable flamingo and take a damn photo’.
 You’ll find this beauty two hours outside of Perth, just west of Collie.
+Be sure to check whether you're ok to swim before you dive in.

 Lane Poole Reserve